btoone/sinatra-starter/README.md

 Usage
 -----

+There are a couple of options to get started:

+* 1. Use Github's download feature to start off with an un-versioned code base.
+* 2. Fork this project and run `git archive` when you want to create a new app from this code

+    $ mkdir /path/to/new_app
+    $ git archive master | tar -x -C /path/to/new_app

+Now initialize new_app with git like you would for any other new project.

-Fork this project and run the application with either the default Sinatra way or use Shotgun.
+To run the application you can either do it the default Sinatra way or use Shotgun.

 **Sinatra:**